-Procurement; or (c) recommend the use of that method (or any other method of the Model Law) as it currently exists.

-28. On the basis of its preliminary assessment, the Secretariat submits that, as regards the types of PPPs referred to in paragraph 26 above, the method of chapter III of the PFIP Legislative Guide is still valid, subject to some simplification to avoid unnecessary duplication of the UNCITRAL Model Law on Public Procurement.
-As regards the types of PPPs referred to in paragraph 27 above, it appears to the Secretariat that, by default, the method in article 49 of the UNCITRAL Model Law on Public Procurement ("request for proposals with dialogue") seems to be generally adequate, however some flexibility could be given to the contracting authority to choose another method provided in the Model Law.

-29. Lastly, the Secretariat proposes to amend Section E ("Unsolicited proposals") of chapter III to emphasize the exceptional nature of the procedure set forth therein and the need for ensuring transparency and competition in the award process.
+- options.
+The Commission could, for example, (a) adapt the method of chapter III; (b) adapt the method in article 49 of the UNCITRAL Model Law on Public Procurement; or (c) recommend the use of that method (or any other method of the Model Law) as it currently existed. - 28.
+On the basis of its preliminary assessment, the Secretariat submitted that, as regards the types of PPPs referred to in paragraph 26 above, the method of chapter III of the PFIP Legislative Guide was still valid, subject to some simplification to avoid unnecessary duplication of the UNCITRAL Model Law on Public Procurement.
+As regards the types of PPPs referred to in paragraph 27 above, it appeared to the Secretariat that, by default, the method in article 49 of the UNCITRAL Model Law on Public Procurement ("request for proposals with dialogue") seemed to be generally adequate, however some flexibility could be given to the contracting authority to choose another method provided in the Model Law. - 29.
+Lastly, the Secretariat proposed to amend Section E ("Unsolicited proposals") of chapter III to emphasize the exceptional nature of the procedure set forth therein and the need for ensuring transparency and competition in the award process.